Find out what Project FeederWatch is, its history, and more

 Because feeders offer you an up-close view of birds, and because birds seek out easy meals when their health is compromised, you might occasionally see a sick bird at your feeder.
 Only veterinarians or federally licensed wildlife rehabilitators can legally treat wild birds.
 If you see a bird that appears to be compromised in some way, perhaps due to sickness or injury, do not try to care for the bird yourself.
 It is illegal for you to possess most wild birds unless you are under the direction of someone licensed for their care.

 Whenever a sick bird comes to your feeder, we recommend that you remove the feeders the sick bird is using for a couple of weeks to ensure that disease is not being spread at your feeders and to give birds a chance to disperse.
 While the feeders are down clean your feeders and feeder area thoroughly.
 Remember that prevention is the key to avoiding the spread of disease.
 Regularly clean your feeders even when there are no signs of disease.

 For more information on diseases affecting wild birds, contact the National Wildlife Health Center in the U.S. or the Canadian Cooperative Wildlife Health Centre in Canada.
 If you find a bird that you believe needs intervention to survive, contact a wildlife rehabilitator in your area.
-The Humane Society website provides contact information for rehabilitators in the U.S. or in Canada websites by state or province.
+The Humane Society website provides contact information for rehabilitators in the U.S. by state.
+The Nature Canada website provides contact information for rehabilitators in Canada by province.

 Birds infected with House Finch eye disease (also called Mycoplasmal conjunctivitis) have red, swollen, runny, or crusty eyes.
 In extreme cases the eyes become swollen shut and the bird becomes blind.
 House Finch eye disease is caused by the bacterium Mycoplasma gallisepticum.
 This bacterium has long been known as a pathogen of domestic turkeys and chickens, but it has been observed in House Finches since 1994.
 The disease has affected several other species, including American Goldfinch, Evening Grosbeak, and Purple Finch.
 Learn more about House Finch eye disease.